bigfacilityiisr/lncRNA-Workflow/README.md

 ## 📖 Overview

-lncRNAs (long non-coding RNAs) are transcripts longer than 200 nucleotides that do not encode proteins but often regulate gene expression.
-This pipeline provides a **start-to-finish workflow**: from downloading RNA-seq data (via SRA) to predicting high-confidence lncRNAs using multiple tools and filters.
+lncRNAs (long non-coding RNAs) are transcripts longer than 200 nucleotides that do not encode proteins but are involved in regulating gene expression, chromatin organization, and other cellular processes.

+This workflow provides a comprehensive method to:
+- Download RNA-seq data from NCBI SRA
+- Preprocess and align reads
+- Assemble transcripts
+- Apply multiple coding potential filters
+- Identify high-confidence lncRNAs

 ---